AdityaBhattacharya1/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

-### A terminal-based tic tac toe game, utilising the minimax algorithm.
-The AI-player uses a minimax algorithm to take decisions on each turn and a human player will get a recommendation before each move.
+### A terminal-based tic-tac-toe game, utilising the minimax algorithm.
+The AI-player uses the minimax algorithm to take decisions on each turn and the human player will get a recommendation before each move.

 ### Made with Python